AmolGangadhare/flutter_barcode_scanner/README.md

 ## Try example
-Just clone the repository, open the project in `Android Studio/ VS Code`, open `pubspec.yaml` and click on `Packages get`.
+Just clone or download the repository, open the project in `Android Studio/ VS Code`, open `pubspec.yaml` and click on `Packages get`.
 Connect device and hit `run`.
-To run on iPhone you need to run from `Xcode first time` and just make `pod install` in `example/ios`.
+To run on iPhone you need to run from Xcode first time and just make `pod install` in `example/ios` then run from Xcode.

 ## Getting Started
 Follow the steps for Android and iOS